graphcore-research/notebooks/README.md

 **3. VirtualEnv**

 Since this doesn't run in the same Docker image as you will use on Paperspace, it may have various differences, but could also be less friction to use.
+If using VS Code, make sure the Jupyter kernel is set to use the Python interpreter from the venv.

 ```bash
 python3 -m venv .venv